November 18, 2011

-UCLA Anderson Team Defeats USC in Annual NAIOP Real Estate Challenge
+UCLA Wins the Fourteenth Annual NAIOP Real Estate Challenge

-In its thirteenth year, the NAIOP USC vs. UCLA Real Estate Challenge celebrates the rivalry between the two schools, but more importantly, the competition draws attention to the robust real estate programs at both USC and UCLA, and the next generation of real estate talent.
-The winning team is awarded the Silver Shovel, a silver shovel inscribed with all past winners, and a $5000 cash prize.
+In its fourteenth year, the NAIOP USC vs. UCLA Real Estate Challenge celebrates the rivalry between the two schools and illustrates the robust real estate programs at both universities.
+The winning team is awarded the Silver Shovel, a silver shovel inscribed with all past winners, and a $5,000 cash prize.

 About UCLA Ziman Center for Real Estate